jbennett7/NIST800-53-R4-XML-PARSER/README.md

 ```
 This will print out the control whose _number_ is _AC-1_.

-* It is a good idea to get aquainted with the structure of the xml file.
+* It is a good idea to get acquainted with the structure of the xml file.
 ```bash
 head -n40 800-53-controls.xml
 ```